ZeroPattern

 INPUT:

-– a zero pattern
+pattern– a zero pattern

 OUTPUT:

-if the two patterns are equal andFalse
+Trueif the two patterns are equal andFalseotherwise.

 - __getitem__(n)